gokul-uf/talks/Intel Adv Attacks/README.md

 ### Prereqs
 0. Install `numpy`, `TensorFlow>=1.3`, `matplotlib`
-1. Download the SVHN dataset from http://ufldl.stanford.edu/housenumbers/ (use format 2) and store in a folder named 'svhn`.
+1. Download the SVHN dataset from http://ufldl.stanford.edu/housenumbers/ (use format 2) and store in a folder named `svhn`.
 2. Install `cleverhans` following instructions from https://github.com/tensorflow/cleverhans
 3. Follow the notebook from there on